LisaDou/sketch-generator/README.md

 - Export for all Android pixel densities
 - Add support for '@2x' and 'HDPI' style scales
 - Export only layer groups, in PNG format, without requiring layer renames (this is how Sketch Framer works currently, and I think it makes more sense than Adobe's choice)
-- Export selection only (for quick exports in complex documents)